24 days of Rust - diesel

 If you need to execute some custom SQL query that you really couldn't

-, there's a last resort solution.
-The sql()
+express with diesel, there's a last resort solution.
+The sql() function

 can execute raw SQL queries.
 However it should be used only when absolutely